openenergymonitor/docs/main/heatpumps/terminology.md

 A vessel that separates two pumped systems and allows each to operate with minimal pressure interference (e.g. a buffer tank between the heat pump and emitter circuits, or between UFH and radiator loops, which may require different flows).

 **LMTD: Log Mean Temperature Difference**<br>
 Effective temperature driving force for heat transfer in a heat exchanger when one or both fluids are non-isothermal.
-Used for rating heat exchanger performance from Q = OHTC * Area * LMTD for countercurrent exchangers.
+Used for rating heat exchanger performance from Q = OHTC &times; Area &times; LMTD for countercurrent exchangers.

 **LS: Lockshield valve**<br>
 Radiator valve, normally left in a preset position, used for adjusting flow to balance heat output from multiple radiators.